Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Unlearn Multilingual Content

 \section{Unlearn Multilingual Content}

-In this section, we explore unlearning when a multilingual model is contaminated with harmful information.
+In this section, we explore unlearning when a multilingual model is contaminated with fake information.
 We find that unlearning does not transfer effectively across language barriers.
-Our findings highlight the challenges in eliminating harmful content and the need for a better understanding of multilingual models.
+Our findings highlight the challenges in eliminating fake content and the need for a better understanding of multilingual models.